This post may contain affiliate links. Please see my disclosure policy for details.

 Lastly, we’re going to visit Christ Church.
 If there is one place that people associate with Harry Potter in Oxford it’s this magnificent building!

 Founded in 1546 by Henry VIII, it is often known as Aedes Christi or ‘The House’.
-Its home to Christ Church Cathedral and was the 13th college to be built in Oxford.
+It is home to Christ Church Cathedral and was the 13th college to be built in Oxford.

 Many notable alumni have graduated from here including 13 Prime Ministers, William Gladstone, and John Locke.